Muhammad Shafi Daudi

-Muhammad Shafi Daudi was an Indian Muslim scholar and a politician, who was a member of the Central Legislative Assembly from 1924 to 1935.
+Muhammad Shafi Daudi (27 October 1875 – 25 January 1949) was an Indian Muslim scholar and a politician, who was a member of the Central Legislative Assembly from 1924 to 1935.

 Early life and education

-Muhammad Shafi Daudi was born in Daudnagar village of Bihar in 1875.
+Muhammad Shafi Daudi was born in Daudnagar village of Bihar in 25 October 1875 to Sheikh Mohammad Hasan.
 He studied in various Madrassa including Darul Uloom Deoband.

+Personal life

+Muhammad Shadi Daudi was married to Zubaida Daudi, a woman freedom fighter who joined Non-cooperation movement.
+They had 9 children together.

 Career

 Daudi joined Indian National Congress in 1920 and also joined Swaraj Party in 1923.

 Muzaffarpur district had become an important centre of the Non-Cooperation Movement.
 The colonial authorities decided to suppress the movement.
 On 30 October 1921 the Superintendent of Police entered in his diary that the people of Muzaffarpur have great trust in their leader Daudi.
 The same day the police raided Daudi’s house and arrested along with him Maghfoor Ahmad Ajazi and Abdul Wadood.

 He became President of Swaraj Party for Bihar.
 He participated in the 1923 Indian general election and was elected to the Central Legislative Assembly.
 He was its member from 1924 to 1935.

 In 1928, when Nehru Report on constitutional reforms was adopted by the Indian National Congress.
 He vehemently opposed the report regarding it failed to provide rights to the minorities.